rakshikjoct/cis600iot-assignment3/README.md

 ### Data Analysis and Display

-- Open MATLAB and run the provided scripts to analyze and visualize the data collected from ThingSpeak:
+- Open Matlab Analysis for the channel on ThingSpeak and run the provided scripts to analyze and visualize the data collected from ThingSpeak:
   - For displaying the latest data values, use the relevant section of the MATLAB code.
   - For displaying data from the last five hours, use the provided MATLAB code snippet corresponding to this requirement.